Indies

 Five other short stories: visiting guest authors.

-Every single issue introduces one Finnish Science Fiction society and one Finnish science fiction short story (plus the auther).
-The last issue is a special issue, Pul(t)sari #5 (NEW!), and it introduces myself.
+Each issue introduces one Finnish Science Fiction society and one Finnish Science Fiction short story (plus the writer).
+The last issue is a special issue, Pul(t)sari #5 PDF, and it introduces myself.
 BTW, "pultsari" means "alcoholic".
 Last issue incl. several picts by SidSid Keränen.
+PICT

 Comic story printed in Omatekemä #6 (1983).